-Getting to know the artist
+Getting to Know the Artist: Jai Sallay-Carrington

 Artist Statement